ajaxray/short-code/README.md

 ```

 Please note that, using this method, you can only ensure the minimum character length.
 This length may exceed for larger numbers.

+---

+> "This is the Book about which there is no doubt, a guidance for those conscious of Allah" - [Al-Quran](http://quran.com)